robotology-legacy/mex-wholebodymodel/README.md

 ## Balancing controllers

-In [torqueBalancing-matlab](torqueBalancing-matlab/) the user can find two different simulations of whole-body controller implemented using the mex-wholebodymodel interface.
+In [controllers](controllers/) the user can find two different simulations of whole-body controller implemented using the mex-wholebodymodel interface.
 One uses the Stack of task approach while the other is a Joint Space controller.
-For more information please check the relative [README](torqueBalancing-matlab/)
+For more information please check the relative Stack of Task controller [README](controllers/torqueBalancing) and the joint space controller [README](controllers/torqueBalancingJointControl).

 ## Mex-wholebodymodel